Skip to content

 10 > 1 + 9;

-will be evaluated and then the comparison will be done.
-The above expression is treated as 10 > (1+9)
+This will return false because first the arithmetic operator + will be evaluated and then the comparison will be done.
+The above expression is treated as 10 > (1+9).

 Hence, because 10 is not greater than 10, but it is equal, so the expression will return false.